telerik/ajax-docs/controls/grid/rows/accessing-cells-and-rows.md

 End Sub
 ````

+>tip If you are using detail tables, you may want to check the `item.OwnerTableView.Name` you are accessing to prevent null reference errors.

 ## Accessing Controls in Template Column

 While accessing cells with Template columns remains the same, you could use a little different approach to get the controls in the cell.
 For example, to access a TextBox declared in the ItemTemplate of the column: